DavidNguyenCMC/new-todo-app/README.md

 - flutter packages pub run build_runner build
 - or: flutter packages pub run build_runner build --delete-conflicting-outputs
 - Preference > Editor > Code Style > Dart > Line Length: 100

+🚀 Run Docker
+- Create the Container
+- To get the container running, we first have to build an image: docker build -t flutter-web .

+This builds an image called flutter-web and uses the current directory as the context for the Dockerfile If everything completed successfully, we then run the container: docker run -d -p 8080:80 --name flutter-web flutter-web

+- Now, if you navigate to http://localhost:8080, you should see the flutter app.
+- When you want to stop it, run: docker stop flutter-web